 How Much Does A Wedding DJ Cost?

 Wedding DJ prices can be anywhere between $600 to $3000.
 Prices are based on many factors, including the wedding venue, audio and visual gear required, and the DJ’s experience, expertise, & demand.
-While the average US wedding DJ cost is around $1,000, if you are in Los Angeles, the average couple can spend $1,500 to $1,995.
+While the average US wedding DJ cost is around $1,000, if you are in Los Angeles, the average couple can spend $1,500 to $1,995 on their wedding DJ.
 Since 2015, couples have invested more on their wedding DJ because they have recognized the value in having good music and how it influences the overall energy and experience of their event.

-The blog below goes into full detail about wedding DJs and the services they offer.
+That being said, the rest of this blog goes into full detail about wedding DJs and the services they offer.
 Plus, what to expect from a professional DJ, when to book, and money-saving tips.
 If you’re in a hurry, you can click to expand the infographic below.
 It will break down the average wedding DJ prices in the US.
 For further questions, read on!

 If you would like to publish this infographic to your site, see the bottom of this article for embed code.